Vulvar Cancer: The Basics

 To guide treatment, vulvar cancer is "staged."
 This stage is based on:

-- Size and location of the tumor
+- Size and where the tumor is.

-- Whether cancer cells are in other parts of the body
+- If there are cancer cells in other parts of the body.

 Often, these treatments are used: